tekiegirl/Archangels/2.SolutionBackground/ArchitecturePatterns.md

 ## Identified Key Architectural Characteristics

 The [key architectural characteristics](../1.ProblemBackground/ArchitectureAnalysis.md) that were identified help us to select and overall architecture style.
+The top three are shown in bold.

 - **Interoperability**
 - Data Integrity